Curtis Granderson: 2010

-After the 2009 season, the Tigers began shopping Granderson to other franchises in an effort to reduce their payroll.
+After the 2009 season, the Tigers began shopping Granderson to other teams in an effort to reduce their payroll.
 The Yankees acquired Granderson in a three-team trade on December 9.
 In the deal, the Yankees received Granderson while sending Phil Coke and centerfielder Austin Jackson to Detroit.
 Also, the Arizona Diamondbacks received Yankees pitcher Ian Kennedy and Tigers pitcher Edwin Jackson in return for young pitchers Max Scherzer and Daniel Schlereth, who joined the Tigers.

-Granderson hit a home run in his first Yankee at bat on April 4, 2010, becoming the twelfth player to do so.
+Granderson hit a home run in his first Yankee at bat on April 4, 2010, becoming the 12th player to do so.
 Although he missed some games due to a strained groin, Granderson finished the season with 136 games played, a .247 batting average, and 24 home runs.
 Granderson, who struggled against left-handed pitching throughout his career, also put up subpar numbers against right-handed pitchers, causing Granderson to revamp his swing with the help of hitting coach Kevin Long in August 2010.

 2011

 Granderson's work with Long was credited as a reason for his strong 2011 campaign.
-Granderson received over 6.6 million votes for the 2011 MLB All-Star Game.
-In August 2011, Granderson and Mark Teixeira became the first Yankees teammates to hit 30 home runs in 115 games since Roger Maris and Mickey Mantle in 1961.
+Granderson received over 6.6 million votes for the All-Star Game.
+In August, Granderson and Mark Teixeira became the first Yankees teammates to hit 30 home runs in 115 games since Roger Maris and Mickey Mantle in 1961.
 On August 10, Granderson hit two home runs against the Los Angeles Angels of Anaheim to tally a career-high 31 home runs.
-Granderson, Robinson Canó, and Russell Martin all hit grand slams in a game against the Oakland Athletics on August 25, the first time a team had three grand slams in one game.
-Granderson was named American League Player of the Month for August 2011, in which he batted .286, with a .423 on-base percentage, slugged .657, hit ten home runs, recorded 29 RBI, and scored 29 runs, and had the highest number of pitches per plate appearance in the major leagues (4.44).
+Granderson, Robinson Canó, and Russell Martin all hit grand slams in a game against the Athletics on August 25, the first time a team had three grand slams in one game.
+Granderson was named AL Player of the Month for August 2011, in which he batted .286, with a .423 on-base percentage, slugged .657, hit ten home runs, recorded 29 RBI, and scored 29 runs, and had the highest number of pitches per plate appearance in the major leagues (4.44).
 He became the first player in MLB history to record 40 home runs, 10 triples and 25 stolen bases in one season.
-Granderson finished fourth in balloting for the American League Most Valuable Player Award.
+Granderson finished fourth in balloting for the AL Most Valuable Player Award.

 2012

-On May 6, 2012, Curtis achieved his 1,000th hit against the Kansas City Royals.
-On August 26, 2012, Granderson hit his 200th career home run against the Cleveland Indians.
+On May 6, 2012, Granderson achieved his 1,000th hit against Kansas City.
+On August 26, he hit his 200th career home run against the Cleveland Indians.
 He finished the 2012 season with a .232 batting average, 43 home runs, 106 RBI, and set a new Yankees season record by striking out 195 times.